openxla/stablehlo/rfcs/20260901-numpy-comparison-type.md

 (`si8`..`si64`, `ui8`..`ui64`, `i1`).
 Integer comparisons are mathematically
 total, and their sign interpretation is strictly dictated by the operand's `IntegerType`.

-Having `SIGNED` and `UNSIGNED` in `ComparisonType` is copied from XLA internals.
-XLA is migrating away from this by separating data type from ordering.
-In the future, the data type will always be derived from the operands of the comparison.
+Having `SIGNED` and `UNSIGNED` in `ComparisonType` is a legacy artifact of older XLA IR where operands were signless.
+XLA is migrating away from this by separating data type from ordering (see cl/974361549).
 In StableHLO, `SIGNED` and `UNSIGNED` are redundant and should be deprecated in favor of omitting `compare_type` (or using `NOTYPE`) for integer/boolean operands.

 ## Proposed Changes